 The ejection fraction (EF) is an important measurement in determining how well your heart is pumping out blood and in diagnosing and tracking heart failure.

-- Perserved ejection fraction (HFpEF) – also referred to as diastolic heart failure.
-The heart muscle contracts normally but the ventricles do not relax as they should during ventricular filling (or when the ventricles relax)
+Preserved ejection fraction (HFpEF) – also referred to as diastolic heart failure.
+The heart muscle contracts normally but the ventricles do not relax as they should during ventricular filling (or when the ventricles relax).

 An ejection fraction of 60 percent means that 60 percent of the total amount of blood in the left ventricle is pushed out with each heartbeat.

-- You can have a normal ejection fraction reading and still have heart failure.
+You can have a normal ejection fraction reading and still have heart failure (called HFpEF or heart failure with preserved ejection fraction).
 If the heart muscle has become so thick and stiff that the ventricle holds a smaller-than-usual volume of blood, it might still seem to pump out a normal percentage of the blood that enters it.
 In reality, though, the total amount of blood pumped isn't enough to meet your body's needs.

 A measurement under 40 may be evidence of heart failure or cardiomyopathy.

 An EF from 41 to 49 may be considered “borderline” but does not always indicate that a person is developing heart failure.
 It may indicate damage, perhaps from a previous heart attack.